eberharf/cfl/docs/source/SETUP.md

 ### Add `cfl` to path
 Before trying to run any code, add the path to the respository to your computer's `PYTHONPATH` variable.
 This will allow you to easily import the `cfl` package to use in any file, regardless of the location of that file.

-To do this, consult the Internet for system-specific instructions on how to [set your `PYTHONPATH` variable](https://bic-berkeley.github.io/psych-214-fall-2016/using_pythonpath.html), and add the path to the repository's root directory on your computer to the `PYTHONPATH`.
+To do this, consult the Internet for system-specific instructions on how to [set your `PYTHONPATH` variable](https://bic-berkeley.github.io/psych-214-fall-2016/using_pythonpath.html), and add the path to the repository's root directory to the `PYTHONPATH`.

 You must restart your session after modifying the `PYTHONPATH` to see the change take effect.

-You should now be ready to run `cfl`.
+You should now be ready to run `cfl`!

 Check that your installation has been successful by opening a new terminal window.
-Do not navigate to the `cfl` directory.
-Make sure that the cfl conda environment is active, and open a Python interpreter (type `python`).
+Do _not_ navigate to the `cfl` directory.
+Make sure that the cfl `conda` environment is active, and open a Python interpreter (type `python`).
 Then, from within Python, run the command `import cfl`:

 ```
 python